The Securities Litigation Review: United Kingdom - England & Wales

 ii Regulatory authorities

 The FCA regulates the conduct of the UK's financial services industry and markets.
 The FCA can bring disciplinary, civil and, in some cases, criminal enforcement action against those whose conduct has breached its rules or statutory requirements, as well as apply to court for specific remedies, such as injunctions.3 There are other prosecution authorities with the power to investigate and prosecute criminal offences of market misconduct.

 iii Common securities claims

-Typical public securities actions include insider dealing and market abuse cases (under both the criminal and civil regimes), usually brought by the FCA, and administrative action by the FCA for breaches of the applicable regulatory regime regarding the content of publications made by listed issuers, and for breach of the disclosure requirements under MAR.
+Typical public securities actions include insider dealing and market abuse cases (under both the criminal and civil regimes), usually brought by the FCA, and administrative action by the FCA for breaches of the applicable regulatory regime regarding the content of publications made by listed issuers, and for breach of the disclosure requirements under UK MAR.

 - untrue or misleading statements in prospectuses or listing particulars and the omission of necessary information from such documents (Section 90 claims); and

 - recklessly untrue or misleading statements, dishonest omissions of required information, or dishonest delay of such information in relation to an issuer's other publications (Section 90A claims).

 Liability for statements in prospectuses or listing particulars (Section 90 FSMA)